smartdevicelink/sdl_evolution/proposals/NNNN-Add-new-SDL-System-Structure-using-Mediation-Application.md

 ###### 4. To SDL HMI
  - Addition of the guideline for development of HU.
 (Implementation is handled by each OEM.)

-The changes above will be provide a separate proposal for each change after this proposal is accepted.
+The changes above will be provided in a separate proposal for each change after this proposal is accepted.

 ## Potential downsides